ElistratovSemyon/mmp_prac_flask_server/README.md

 To get right ip-address maybe need to use 'docker-machine ip' with ':5000' (e.g. for macOs)

 To fit model you should specify arguments (or use default), name your model and upload file contains 'target' column.
-Then you can get predict for file (file shouldn't contain 'target') or validation score.
+Then you can get predict for test data (file shouldn't contain 'target') or validation score.
 Also you can see info about your model and download your model.
 Server can retain only one model.